prof-rossetti/nyu-info-2335-201905/units/unit-0.md

 ## GitHub

 Unless you already have one, please take a moment to [create a GitHub account](https://github.com/).
-We'll use this platform to manage, share, and submit different versions of our Python applications.
+We'll use this platform to manage, share, and submit different versions of our Python projects.

-Afterwards, also consider signing up for the [GitHub Student Developer Pack](https://education.github.com/pack), which provides some free resources.
+Afterwards, consider signing up for the [GitHub Student Developer Pack](https://education.github.com/pack), which provides some free resources.

-> NOTE: Many students wish to associate their personal identities with their GitHub accounts, to show a portfolio of programming projects.
+> PRIVACY OPTIONS: Many students wish to associate their personal identities with their GitHub accounts, to display a portfolio of programming projects.
 However, if you're concerned about privacy, you have a few options.
 First, consider choosing a GitHub username which is different than your university-issued net identifier.
 Second, avoid uploading any personally-identifiable information to your GitHub profile.
 Third, sign up for the Student Developer Pack, which will allow you to submit projects via private repositories.

 ## GitHub Desktop

-Unless you already have a Git client of choice, please install the [GitHub Desktop software](https://desktop.github.com/) and login with your GitHub account.
-We'll use this software to upload our Python files to the GitHub platform.
+Unless you already have a Git client of choice, please install the [GitHub Desktop software](https://desktop.github.com/) and login with your GitHub account credentials.
+We'll use this software to upload our Python projects to the GitHub platform.

 ## Onboarding Survey